peerzadesaif/CSS-Filter-Generator/README.md

 > A Vue.js project

 > 📢
-Created Plugin for Generate svg color filter uisng HEX.
+Created Plugin for Generate svg color filter using HEX.
 HTML or website built with Jekyll.

 ## Dependencies